-With our Welsh lessons for Drinks and snacks you will learn "Drinks and snacks" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Words that name drinks and snacks.
+With our Welsh lessons you will learn the topic "Drinks and snacks" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 words that name drinks and snacks.

 Each Welsh lesson consists of 4 interactive learning activities and includes full audio by a native Welsh speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Welsh lesson available, beginner and intermediate.